 - The initial doses should be conservative to prevent hypoglycemia.
 It can be due to gliclazide and gastrointestinal side effects because of Metformin.

 - Take Gliclazide-Metformin tablets with meals.

-Ensure to take Gliclazide-Metformin tablets in adjunct to diet and exercise to improve glycemic control in patients with type-2.
+Ensure to take Gliclazide-Metformin tablets in adjunct to diabetic diet and exercise to improve glycemic control in patients with type-2.